 In 1989, as a self taught musician, Kelbie’s first professional engagements were with the legendary Gypsy guitarist from Holland, Fapy Lafertin.
 This partnership, which began with a ten year period touring extensively throughout Europe with Kelbie’s band Quartet Lejazz, continues with a new recording soon to be released featuring New Orleans clarinetist Evan Christopher.

 Quartet Lejazz and Fapy Lafertin released the iconic CDs Swing Guitars in 1994 and Hungaria in 1996, two seminal recordings that are as majestic for their music as they are for their sound – and viewed by many as the definitive Gypsy jazz albums since the last recorded releases of Quintet of the Hot Club of France.
 Out of print for nearly ten years they were re-released in 2013 to much acclaim as the double album 94-96 The Recordings.
-These were the debut recordings on the lejazzetal label and set the stage for a relationship with music production resulting in an extensive catalogue of 22 titles.
+These were the debut recordings on the lejazzetal label and set the stage for a relationship with music production resulting in an exclusive catalogue of 22 titles.

 Through his alliance with Fapy Lafertin have come performances with musicians such as Hungarian violinist Roby Lakatos, Tcha Limberger, Bireli Lagrene, Mozes Rosenberg, Angelo Debarre and Lollo Meier.